Geophysics Under Stress: Geomechanical Applications of Seismic and Borehole Acoustic Waves

 The integrated nature of this course means that it is suitable for individuals from all subsurface disciplines including geophysics, geomechanics, rock physics, petrophysics, geology, geomodeling, and drilling, reservoir, and petroleum engineering.
-The short-course presentation, limited to one-day, will provide an overview of the basic concepts and applications, and minimizes the use of mathematical developments.
+The short-course presentation, limited to two days, will provide an overview of the basic concepts and applications, and minimizes the use of mathematical developments.
 As a result, the course presentation does not require a theoretical background and can be attended by a broad section of working geoscientists and engineers interested in applying geophysical data to the solution of geomechanical problems.
 The course book will provide support for the course, and further extend some of the more technical considerations.

 The state of stress within the earth has a profound effect on the propagation of seismic and borehole acoustic waves, this leads to many important applications of elastic waves for solving problems in petroleum geomechanics.
 The purpose of this course is to provide an overview of the sensitivity of elastic waves in the earth to the in-situ stress, pore pressure, and anisotropy of the rock fabric resulting from the depositional and stress history of the rock, and to introduce some of the applications of this sensitivity.
 The course will provide the basis for applying geophysics and rock physics solutions to geomechanical challenges in exploration, drilling, and production.
 A variety of applications and real data examples will be presented, particular emphasis will be placed on the rock physics basis underlying the use of geophysical data for solving geomechanical problems.

-The following topics will be addressed in the course
+The following topics will be addressed in the course:

 - Introduction to the effects of stress in the earth.
 Why pore pressure, in-situ stress and geomechanical properties are important.